 As the leaves begin to turn, think about an autumn bicycle ride along the Palisades.
-The route is called Henry Hudson Road, known to local cyclists as River Road, along the cliffs of the Palisades in New Jersey.
-The always-spectacular views of the George Washington Bridge and of Manhattan and points north (above) are framed at this time of year in foliage at the peak of its autumn glory.
+The route is called Henry Hudson Road, but it’s known to local cyclists as River Road, along the cliffs of the Palisades in New Jersey.
+The always-spectacular views of the George Washington Bridge and of Manhattan and points north (above) are framed at this time of year in foliage at the peak of fall glory.
 In particular, I love the riotous rush of reds, yellows and oranges that accompanies some of the fast (and fun!) descents along the rolling roadway.
-I often travel this route with friends, but last Saturday I strapped my 35-millimeter camera across my back and set out alone, free to stop frequently to snap pictures.
+I often travel this route with friends, but on a recent Saturday I strapped my 35-millimeter camera across my back and set out alone, free to stop frequently to snap pictures.
 My 4o-mile round trip from the Meatpacking District in Manhattan stretched a bit took longer than usual, but the photo payoff was worth it.

 Under cloudless blue skies, with temperatures in the low 40s, I followed a familiar northerly route up Manhattan’s West Side, from the Hudson River Greenway to Riverside Drive, and up through Washington Heights to the George Washington Bridge.
 Although the winds across the bridge had blown strong over the past couple of weekends, the first hint of winter was apparent on Saturday in a windchill that caused many riders to pull bandanas or neck gators over their faces.

 On the New Jersey side of the George Washington Bridge, a short downhill ride south along Hudson Terrace drops cyclists onto Henry Hudson Road, which is open to cars, as well.
 In general, though, traffic is so light and the narrow, boulder-lined road is so sheltered from wind by trees, that the scrape of a dried leaf skittering across the pavement or the trickle of a roadside waterfall (left) qualifies as noise.